-(1) on the date and at the time of its filing by the [Secretary of State] as provided in Section 1-206(b);

-- (2) on the date of filing and at the time specified in the entity filing as its effective time, if later than the time under paragraph (1); - (3) if permitted by this [act], at a specified delayed effective date and time, which may not be more than 90 days after the date of filing; or - (4) if a delayed effective date as permitted by this [act] is specified, but no time is specified, at 12:01 a.m. on the date specified, which may not be more than 90 days after the date of filing.
+- (1) on the date and at the time of its filing by the [Secretary of State] as provided in Section 1-206(b); - (2) on the date of filing and at the time specified in the entity filing as its effective time, if later than the time under paragraph (1); - (3) if permitted by this [act], at a specified delayed effective date and time, which may not be more than 90 days after the date of filing; or - (4) if a delayed effective date as permitted by this [act] is specified, but no time is specified, at 12:01 a.m. on the date specified, which may not be more than 90 days after the date of filing.

-Records accepted for filing become effective at the date and time of filing, or at another specified time on that date, unless a delayed effective date is stated in the record.
+Records accepted for filing become effective at the date and time of filing, as recorded by the Secretary of State or other state filing office, or at another specified time on that date, unless a permissible delayed effective date is stated in the record.

-Section 1-206(b) requires the Secretary of State to maintain some means of recording the date and time of delivery of an entity filing, and that the recording of that date and time constitutes filing.
-That provision gives express statutory authority to the common practice of most Secretaries of State of ignoring processing time and treating a record as filed as of the date and time it is delivered for filing even though it may not be reviewed and accepted for filing until several days after delivery.
+Section 1-206(b) requires the filing office to maintain some means of recording the date and time of delivery of an entity filing and to record that date and time as the date and time of filing.
+That provision gives express statutory authority to the common practice of most filing offices of ignoring processing time and treating a record as filed as of the date and time it is delivered for filing even though it may not be reviewed and accepted for filing until several days after delivery.
 That section contemplates that time of delivery, as well as the date, will be routinely recorded.

-Under paragraph (1) of this section, in the absence of provision for a delayed effective date, an entity filing becomes effective on the date and time of filing by the Secretary of State.
+Under paragraph (1) of this section, in the absence of provision for a delayed effective date, an entity filing becomes effective on the date and time of filing by the filing office.
 Since under 1-206(b) the date and time of filing is the recorded date and time of delivery of the entity filing, together these provisions eliminate any doubt about situations involving same-day transactions in which a record, for example, a statement of merger, is delivered for filing on the morning of the day the merger is to become effective.

-Paragraph (3) does not authorize or contemplate the retroactive establishment of an effective date before the date of filing.
+This section does not authorize or contemplate the establishment of a retroactive effective date before the date of filing.